Is It OK to Disable Microsoft OneDrive?

-Is it ok to disable Microsoft OneDrive?
+Is it a good idea to disable OneDrive?
 A lot of Windows users are curious about this.
+The answer is yes, you can disable OneDrive if you want.
 OneDrive is an integrated cloud storage service from Microsoft that comes with Windows.
 Your files are instantly synchronized between the cloud and your PC, enabling convenient access to the documents from any location.
 Nevertheless, there are circumstances in which it could be preferable to disable OneDrive.
 We'll go over all the reasons you would want to disable OneDrive in this extensive article, along with step-by-step instructions on how to do so properly.

 Why You Should Turn Off OneDrive